Cuillerethedj/TeamGenerator/README.md

 ## Installation

-clone from github
+clone it from Github

 ## Usage

-to generate a webpage that displays my team's basic info
+youll be able to to generate a webpage that displays a team basic info.

 ## Usage License
 This project is license to MIT